Youssef Obama: Career

-Zamalek
+Return to Zamalek

-On August 27, 2017, Obama debuted for Zamalek against Haras El Hodoud SC.
+On 27 August 2017, Obama debuted for Zamalek against Haras El Hodoud SC.
 He got Shikabala's number 10.

-On May 21, 2018, Obama scored the last penalty that marked the defeat of Smouha in the 2018 Egypt Cup final, which Zamalek won after beating Smouha 5–4 on penalties in the final match.
+On 21 May 2018, Obama scored the last penalty that marked the defeat of Smouha in the 2018 Egypt Cup final, which Zamalek won after beating Smouha 5–4 on penalties in the final match.

+In the same season, Obama won the Saudi-Egyptian Super Cup: 2018.

 Obama signed a new four-year contract with Zamalek.

+Obama won the CAF Confederation Cup: 2018–19 and the Egypt Cup 2018–19.

-On July 31, 2019, Obama decided to hand his number 10 to Shikabala in the new season.
+On 31 July 2019, Obama decided to hand his number 10 to Shikabala in the new season.
 His new number became 14.

+In 2019-20 season, Obama won the Egyptian Super Cup: 2019–20 and the CAF Super Cup: 2020.

-On January 2, 2021, Obama scored a goal in Zamalek's victory over Enppi, with two goals to one at Petrosport Stadium in the fifth round of the Egyptian League.
+On 2 January 2021, Obama scored a goal in Zamalek's victory over Enppi, with two goals to one at Petrosport Stadium in the fifth round of the Egyptian League.

-On January 9, 2021, Obama scored his goal in the 17th minute in the match against Tala'ea El Gaish SC, which ended with Zamalek's 3–0 victory at Al-Jaish Stadium in Suez.
+On 9 January 2021, Obama scored his goal in the 17th minute in the match against Tala'ea El Gaish SC, which ended with Zamalek's 3–0 victory at Al-Jaish Stadium in Suez.

-On January 19, 2021, the Zamalek team succeeded in occupying the top of the Egyptian League after beating El Gouna 1–0, the goal was scored by Youssef Obama in the 10th minute of the match that was held between the two teams at Petrosport Stadium.
+On 19 January 2021, the Zamalek team succeeded in occupying the top of the Egyptian League after beating El Gouna 1–0, the goal was scored by Youssef Obama in the 10th minute of the match that was held between the two teams at Petrosport Stadium.

-On January 28, 2021, Obama scored two goals, in Zamalek's victory over Misr Lel Makkasa SC, in the tenth round of the Egyptian League.
+On 28 January 2021, Obama scored two goals, in Zamalek's victory over Misr Lel Makkasa SC, in the tenth round of the Egyptian League.

+Obama won the Egypt Cup 2020–21 and won best player of the tournament.

+Al Hazem

 On 23 January 2023, Obama joined Saudi Arabian club Al-Hazem on loan.

+Return to Zamalek

+In the 2023–2024 CAF Confederation Cup, Zamalek played v Arta Solar in the qualifying stage.
+When Zamalek fell behind against Djibouti's Arta Solar and faced early elimination, Obama scored a crucial second-half header that sparked a dramatic 4–1 comeback victory to get Zamalek into the group stage.
+He scored the only goal of the match in a 1–0 victory over Libya's Abu Salim, securing a vital three points that pushed Zamalek to the top of their group. in the final, after missing roughly two months due to injury, Obama returned to action in the second leg of the final against RS Berkane.
+He came on as a first-half substitute for the injured Ahmed Hamdi, helping anchor the team to maintain their 1–0 lead (winning the title via the away goals rule).